an00byss/CiscoRDP/README.md

 ## Usage
 A user session must be present if not, RDP to the machine to create one.
 If a user session is already present you can skip this step.
 An interactive remote shell will be needed to run the script.
 WinRM, PsExec and WmiExec all work with this, once the VPN connects you can simply kill the script.

-* If script kills anyconnect but doesn't connect to vpn, then re-run as it may take 2 or 3 times.
+* If script kills anyconnect but doesn't connect to vpn, re-run as it may take 2 or 3 times.

 ## Demo
 ![](ciscoRDP-official.gif)